|Position in department||Senior Lecturer in Mathematical Biology

 I am currently an associate member of the National Centre for Statistical Ecology (NCSE).

-1. Behavioural Ecology: modelling the behaviour, movement and dispersal of animals, micro-organisms and cells;
+1. Movement & Behavioural Ecology: modelling the behaviour, movement and dispersal of animals, micro-organisms and cells;

 2. Population Ecology: mathematical analysis and simulation of the population dynamics and optimal management strategies of fisheries and marine ecosystems.

-I am linked with the Department of Biological Sciences and work closely with the Algae and Grazers Research Group and the Coral Reef Research Unit (CRRU).
+My research is currently linked with the School of Biological Sciences and I work closely with the Algae and Grazers Research Group and the Coral Reef Research Unit (CRRU).

 - Animal movement and dispersal